joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 In fact, those SCK, MOSI and MISO pins on your Feather?
 They're the clock and data lines for an SPI bus; MOSI is master-out, slave-in — the equivalent of what we were doing with our data line — and MISO (master-in, slave-out) is a second data line for peripherals to talk back.
 They both use these signals very similarly to the way we did just now, clocking in bits of data when the clock line changes.

 To be clear: there are different modes of SPI, bit order to worry about, and the Feather's SAMD21 has hardware acceleration and all kinds of optimizations for high-speed communication over the SPI bus.
-Still, fundamentally, by learning to send individual bits and bytes to these shift registers, you learned something about how the bus that drives a Flash chip, an SD card and (eventually) the Open Book's e-ink screen works.
+Still, fundamentally, by learning to send individual bits and bytes to these shift registers, you learned something about how the bus that drives a Flash chip, an SD card and (eventually) the Open Book's e-ink screen.
 Which I think is pretty rad.

 ## THAT FINAL PROMISED NOTE: The Level Shifter

 **We did something a little bit unusual here with logic levels: powering the shift registers with 5 volts, but using 3.3 volt logic for their inputs.** The 74HC595 shift registers I got from Adafruit were from NXP, and had no trouble at all with this arrangement.
 But I also tried some TI-branded 595's from Tinkersphere that would not respond to the 3V logic.
-If you find yourself at this point in the guide and , [this inexpensive level shifter will solve the problem](https://www.adafruit.com/product/757).
-I'll add a note about wiring it shortly; fact is, I didn't run into this issue until I'd already written the whole lesson, and it's easier to explain all this if we assume our shift registers' inputs work with our microcontroller's outputs.
-Also, this trick only works because we're only outputting from a 3.3V chip to the 5V shift registers; *NEVER connect the output from a 5V peripheral to a 3.3v input without proper level shifting*.
+If you find that your shift registers aren't driving the displays the way you would expext, [this inexpensive level shifter should solve the problem](https://www.adafruit.com/product/757).
+I'll add details about wiring it shortly; fact is, I didn't run into this issue until I'd already planned out the whole lesson, and it's easier to explain all this if we assume our shift registers' inputs work with our microcontroller's outputs.

+Also, note that this trick only worked because we were outputting from a 3.3V chip to the 5V shift registers; *NEVER connect the output from a 5V device to a 3.3v input without proper level shifting*.